matt-bernhardt/lamont/README.md

-lamont
+Lamont
 ======

-An administrative interface for soccer scouting data, using the Massive Report Data schema
+This is an administrative interface for soccer scouting data, and a learning exercise for me to experiment with Angular.js.